reichow-lab/subunit_analysis/README.md

 Step # 3: Using the cryosparc GUI export the 3D classification job of interest

-Step # 4: In a terminal window, navigate to the export directory of your cryosparc project and copy each class's exported .cs file to your script data processing directory created in Step #1.
+Step # 4: In a terminal window, copy each class's exported .cs file from the project export directory to your script data processing directory created in Step #1.
 ```
  ~/exports/jobs/J335_class_3D/J335_particles_class_1/J335_particles_class_1_exported.cs
 ```